-Notes

-1) Wilson athletics for HS and MS students - ties to HS from

-2) Farmers Market ms age - builds community

-3) public outdoor swimming pool + Swim program for HS

-4) Wilson athletics 4 public use frack

-5) Wilson athletics of public use courts
+Notes 1) Wilson athletics for HS and MS students - ties to HS from 2) Farmers Market Market Community 3) public outdoor swimming pool + swim program for HS 4) Wilson athletics + public use track 5) Wilson athletics + public use courts

-s a

 Please circle on the map and describe below places at which you have had positive or negative experiences in the past and tell us how it was impacted by your physical surroundings.
 These can be places in the building, campus, and neighborhood.
 Please write any additional notes below.